asynchrony-ringo/spark-botkit-salesforce/README.md

 #### Create a Trigger
 ------------------
-1. Near the top, click 'setup'
+1. Near the top, click "Setup"
-2. In the left nav, Click Customize
+2. In the left nav, click "Customize"
-3. In the expanded Nav, find the entity you want to customize.
+3. In the expanded nav, find and click on the entity you want to customize
-4. In the next expanded tab, click 'Triggers'
+4. In the next expanded nav, click "Triggers"
-5. Click the New button
+5. Click the "New" button
 6. We have created OpportunityUpdate Trigger as an example

 ~~~~